sgmurphy/wordpress-plugins/suretriggers/readme.txt

 Now there are some tools, like Zapier that might help you do some of this.
 However, they do not connect well with WordPress and are quite expensive.
 Furthermore, they were made years ago, and their user experience leaves a lot to be desired.

-And there are some WordPress automation plugins.
-But they have limited integrations, are bloated, and are known to slow down your website.
+Furthermore, many WordPress automation tools suffer from limited integrations, are bloated, and can slow down your website.
 They require a lot of technical knowledge to use and yet are unreliable.

 SureTriggers is different.

-It is the only platform that is built from the ground up to specifically integrate with WordPress and outside applications.
+SureTriggers is the only platform built specifically to seamlessly integrate with WordPress and external applications.
 We have a modern user interface that is easy to use, and our platform is designed to be lightweight and fast.

-And most importantly, it doesn’t break the bank.
+And most importantly, it doesn't break the bank.

 Now Jane can easily connect her website to her CRM, accounting system, email marketing platform, and other apps she wants.